Construction updates and traffic impacts for the Haverhill-Methuen Bridge Replacements project will be posted as they become available.

 Operations

-Scheduled highway work will entail roadway maintenance along I-495 in preparation for the winter season.
-Drivers should be mindful of the new alignment of travel lanes along I-495 Southbound to facilitate Stage 1 construction.
-As of December 2025, the reduced work zone speed limit of 55mph on I-495 has been implemented within the project limits.
+Scheduled highway work will entail roadway maintenance along I-495 for the winter season.
+Drivers should be mindful of the modified alignment of travel lanes along I-495 Southbound to facilitate Stage 1 construction.
+This project utilizes a reduced work zone speed limit of 55mph on I-495 has been implemented within the project limits.
 Motorists should reduce speed while traveling through the active work zone.

 Ongoing Travel impacts